Old Nubian: History

-Old Nubian, according to historical linguists, was the spoken language of the oldest inhabitants of the Nile valley.
-Adams, Berhens, Griffith and Bechhause-Gerst agree that Nile Nubian has its origins in the Nile valley.

 Old Nubian is one of the oldest written African languages and appears to have been adopted from the 10th–11th century as the main language for the civil and religious administration of Makuria.
 Besides Old Nubian, Koine Greek was widely used, especially in religious contexts, while Coptic mainly predominates in funerary inscriptions.
 Over time, more and more Old Nubian began to appear in both secular and religious documents (including the Bible), while several grammatical aspects of Greek, including the case, agreement, gender, and tense morphology underwent significant erosion.
 The consecration documents found with the remains of archbishop Timotheos suggest, however, that Greek and Coptic continued to be used into the late 14th century, by which time Arabic was also in widespread use.

 Writing system

 The script in which nearly all Old Nubian texts have been written is a slanted uncial variant of the Coptic alphabet, originating from the White Monastery in Sohag.
-The alphabet included three additional letters ⳡ //ɲ/ /and ⳣ //w//, and ⳟ //ŋ//, the first two deriving from the Meroitic alphabet.
+The alphabet included three additional letters ⳡ //ɲ/ / and ⳣ //w//, and ⳟ //ŋ//, the first two deriving from the Meroitic alphabet.
 The presence of these characters suggest that although the first written evidence of Old Nubian dates to the 8th century, the script must have already been developed in the 6th century, following the collapse of the Meroitic state.
 Additionally, Old Nubian used the variant ⳝ for the Coptic letter ϭ.